Skip to content

 Find matching nodes entityQuery

-In this EntityQuery example we search for nodes of content type (bundle) ws_product and match field_product_sku with the $sku variable.
+In this entityQuery example we search for nodes of content type (or bundle) ws_product and match field_product_sku with the $sku variable.

 use Drupal\node\Entity\Node;